guidance-guarantee-programme/pension_guidance/content/privacy.md

 Pension Wise is a free and impartial government service which helps you understand your defined contribution pension options.

-The service is provided by HM Treasury in partnership with Citizens Advice and The Pensions Advisory Service.
+The service is provided by The Department for Work and Pensions in partnership with Citizens Advice and The Pensions Advisory Service.

 We collect certain information or data about you when you use Pension Wise.